-(b) debt instruments issued, drawn, certified, avaled, or guaranteed by a financial institution or a debt instrument issued by a limited company, organization, or state enterprise in accordance with clause 44 (2);
+(b) debt instruments issued, drawn, certified, avaled, or guaranteed by a financial institution or a debt instrument issued by a limited company, an organization, or a state enterprise in accordance with clause 44 (2);

-(c) equity instruments listed on the domestic exchange in accordance with clause 47;

-(d) investment units of a mutual fund in accordance with clause 49; or

-(e) immovable property located in Thailand.

-(2) The company shall provide loans within the Kingdom in Thai Baht only.
+- (c) equity instruments listed on the domestic exchange in accordance with clause - (d) investment units of a mutual fund in accordance with clause 49; or - (e) immovable property located in Thailand. - (2) The company shall provide loans within the Kingdom in Thai Baht only.